JacquesCarette/Drasil/wiki/Git2Know-for-Drasil.md

 - `git pull` - Updates your local branch with any changes made in the remote branch.
 - `git checkout <branchName>` - Same as `git switch <branchName>`.
 - `git push --set-upstream origin <new branch name>` or `git push -u <new branch name>` - For pushing your local branch if a corresponding branch does not already exist on your origin repo.
-- `git reset --hard origin/master` - Run on master branch to reset to upstream master.
+- `git reset --hard origin/main` - Run on main branch to reset to upstream main.
 - (Specific to this repo), `make clean`- Runs `make` from scratch by stack clean in all directories.
 - `git clone <link to repo>` - Clones the repo for use and modification locally.
 - `git branch -d <local-branch>` - Delete a branch.